 Monkeys eat bananas.

-Melissa had dozed off on the couch, and now awoke with a start to find Clara standing over her.
+Melissa had dozed off on the couch, and now awoke to find Clara standing over her.

 “You were talking in your sleep,” said the girl.